SANJAY-N0/sheet-shot/README.md

 ## 🆔 Step 3 — Create an OAuth 2.0 Client ID

 > This is the most important step.
 The Client ID is what allows the extension to log in with Google.

+The **OAuth Client ID** is a unique key that identifies your extension to Google's login system.
+When a user clicks "Link Google Account", Chrome sends this ID to Google so Google knows which app is requesting permission.
+Without it, the sign-in popup will fail immediately.
+The **OAuth consent screen** is the page users see when they are asked to grant access — you must configure it with the correct permission scopes so the extension can both read and write spreadsheet data.

 1. Go to **APIs & Services → Credentials**
 2. Click **"+ Create Credentials"** → choose **"OAuth client ID"**